RIKEN-RCCS/lens3/v1/doc/design.md

   Web-API.
 They are of fixed values currently.
 * Start MinIO with the --json option.
 It will make parsing the output reliable.
-* Not be in Python.
-The code will be in Go-lang in the next release.
+* Rewrite in Go-lang.
+The code will be in Go in the next release.
-* Make the key generation Web-API like the API of STS.
+* Make access-key generation of Web-API behave like STS.
+* Make starting a MinIO instance via the frontend proxy.
+Currently, an arbitrary Mux is chosen, but the proxy can balance loads.

 ## Security

+Security totally depends on the setting of the proxy.
+Ask experts for setting up the proxy.

 ## Glossary